 Here are some guidelines to help you in dealing with a special needs grandchild:

-Take care of you.
+- Take care of you.
 Letting yourself become physically rundown or emotionally strung-out won’t help anyone.
 Let the housework go or opt out of volunteer work, but don’t give up those activities that keep you strong and well-balanced.
-If you are accustomed to going to the gym or doing other physical exercise, be certain to keep up the routine.
+If you have a fitness regimen, be certain to keep up the routine.
 You will need to be at the top of your form to meet the challenges ahead.
 If you are a sociable person, keep up your contacts with your friends.
 They will keep you from obsessing over your grandchild’s condition.